Morant scores 29, Grizzlies beat Warriors for 10th straight

 MEMPHIS, Tenn.
 (AP) — Ja Morant scored 29 points, including five in the final minute, and the Memphis Grizzlies beat the Golden State Warriors 116-108 Tuesday night for their 10th straight win.

+“I just like having that pressure,” Morant said of his scoring down the stretch.
+“I feel like that’s when I shine the most.
+I like to be the one taking that shot, hit or miss.”

-Ziaire Williams and Tyus Jones had 17 points each for Memphis.
+Ziaire Williams and Tyus Jones had 17 points each, Williams recording a season-high in points.
 Jones keyed a fourth-quarter rally that put the Grizzlies ahead for good.
 He finished 6 for 8 from the field, including connecting on all five of his 3-point attempts.

-Stephen Curry led the Warriors with 27 points, while Klay Thompson finished with 14 points.
+Stephen Curry led the Warriors with 27 points, 10 rebounds and 10 assists for his second triple-double of the season.
+Klay Thompson finished with 14 points.
 Andrew Wiggins and Gary Payton II scored 13 each.

 The teams had a closely played game in the second half until consecutive 3-pointers by Jones gave Memphis a 109-100 lead with 3:33 left to play.
 That was enough of a buffer for the Grizzlies to keep their franchise-record win streak going, Memphis holding Golden State to 18 points in the fourth quarter.

+“I thought Tyus Jones shooting 3s broke the game open.
+That was the key,” Warriors coach Steve Kerr said.

 The Grizzlies were the ones connecting from 3-point range in the first half hitting 8 of their first 13 from outside the arc.
-That allowed Memphis to build an 18-point lead in the second quarter.
+That allowed Memphis to build an 18-point lead in the second quarter, putting the Warriors in catch up mode from that point on.

-Morant had 18 points in the half, but Golden State trimmed the deficit to 59-51 at halftime.
-Despite missing his first five shots in the game including all three of his 3-pointers in the half, Curry had 12 points at the break.
+“It was just turnovers early in the game, and that gave them a lot of confidence,” said Curry, who was 8 of 21 shooting, including 2 of 9 from 3-point range.

+Grizzlies interim coach Darko Rajakovic noted it wasn’t just Williams’ offensive output, but the rookie from Stanford also had the job of guarding Curry from the opening tip.
+Rajakovic noted that Curry averages 14 3-pointers a game, but only took nine in the game.

+“He did a really good job,” Rajakovic said of Williams’ defense.
+“He followed the game plan.
+Obviously, Steph Curry is an amazing scorer and shooter.
+(Williams) did a really good job of chasing him to get him inside the 3-point line.”

-The Warriors then turned up the defensive pressure, particularly with Payton shadowing Morant, to open the second half.
-Curry got untracked from 3-point range and the Warriors defense contributed to four early Memphis turnovers and the Grizzlies starting 1 of 7 after halftime.
+Trailing 59-51 at the half, the Warriors then turned up the defensive pressure, particularly with Payton shadowing Morant, to open the second half.
+The Warriors’ defense contributed to four early Memphis turnovers and the Grizzlies starting 1 of 7 after halftime.

+“We did a lot of really good things to get back in it after a really bad first half,” Kerr said.

 Then it settled into a playoff-type atmosphere with intensity on the court and the loud Memphis crowd on its feet and deeply involved.
 The teams exchanged leads, neither getting much more than a one-possession advantage and Golden State led 90-87 entering the fourth.